AJsVoices/the-clandestine-providence/TheStory/20170626-darwynns-law/007-venatori-problems.md

 I stepped inside the plate glass death trap and pressed myself up against the back of the elevator and closed my eyes as I tried to calm my breathing.
 I hated elevators.
 I wished Alex was here.
 And then I remembered seeing him and then his friend, Benji.
 Benji said they were just friends but I was starting to doubt it.
 Alex looked like he was enjoying his company and they were having dinner together.

 The elevator stopped and I rushed out before the goons.
-I sighed
+I sighed as I waited for them to come out of the elevator.
+They glared at me like I was some sort of aberration.
+And I guess I was.
+I was a weirdo h ere and I was okay with that.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTU4OTQ2NzE5NiwtMTQxNTUzMTMyNiwxOD
+eyJoaXN0b3J5IjpbMTMzNTEwOTUyNiwxNTg5NDY3MTk2LC0xND
-I5ODY0MzAxLDE5NDA0MTg0LC03OTE1MjQ0MzIsLTE1NTk1NDQw
+E1NTMxMzI2LDE4Mjk4NjQzMDEsMTk0MDQxODQsLTc5MTUyNDQz
-MzEsLTI2MDE0Nzg5MCwxODMxMjQ1MjUwLDIwODk1NDc5NjcsLT
+MiwtMTU1OTU0NDAzMSwtMjYwMTQ3ODkwLDE4MzEyNDUyNTAsMj
-E5MTk5OTM1MjMsLTE0NjI4NTY3MzYsLTc5NzU2ODA3MCwtODI5
+A4OTU0Nzk2NywtMTkxOTk5MzUyMywtMTQ2Mjg1NjczNiwtNzk3
-OTU5Mjc3XX0=
+NTY4MDcwLC04Mjk5NTkyNzddfQ==
 -->